libavg/libavg/sphinxdoc/misc.rst

     .. autoclass:: VideoWriter(canvas, filename, [framerate=30, qmin=3, qmax=5, synctoplayback=True])

         Class that writes the contents of a canvas to disk as a video file.
 The videos are written as motion jpeg-encoded mov files.
+Opening, writing and closing the video file is asynchronous to normal playback.

         :param canvas: